Bikini Guidelines

 • Back Pose

-• A slight forward lean is acceptable; however, refrain from standing in a wide straddle or bending excessively forward in an obscene manner
+• A slight arch in the back or forward lean is acceptable.
+Refrain from bending forward excessively in an obscene manner

 Individual Presentations